Cabo de Gata-Níjar Natural Park

 Los Escullos has a ruined 18th-century castle perched on top of fossilzed sand dunes, dramatic cliffs and a small pebble beach.

-Las Negras has some impressive cliffs and an attractive beach.
+Las Negras coastal village is dominated by impressive cliffs and also has an attractive beach.

-Playas de los Muertos is a long, isolated beach.
+Playas de los Muertos is a long, straight beach access is a steep path.

 The park has over 20 marked footpaths.
 Remember to take plenty of water.

-Sendero lighthouse-San José is a linear walk linking two of the park's best beaches.
+Cabo de Gata lighthouse - San José is a linear walk linking two of the park's best beaches.
 The footpath traverses the volcanic cliffs and you can pass many secluded coves backed by steep cliffs.
-Past cultivated fields of prickly pears, there is the grey sandy beach of Monsul, which is backed by distinctively-shaped immense volcanic rocks.
+Past cultivated fields of prickly pears, there is the grey sandy beach of Playa Monsul, which is backed by distinctively-shaped immense volcanic rocks.
 This unique beach setting has been used for many films, most famously Indiana Jones and the Last Crusade.
 The next beach is called Media Luna (Half Moon).
 Two kilometres before San José is the Playa de los Genoveses.